oliwoodsuk/woo-preproduct/README.md

 1. Upload the plugin files to the `/wp-content/plugins/woo-preproduct` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Ensure WooCommerce is installed and activated
+4. You'll then be able to access the PreProduct admin via the WooCommerce menu in your WordPress admin

 ## Environment Configuration